OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 * Breadboard
 * Jumper wires
 * Tactile button
-* Resistors
-    * 1x 200Ω <!-- LED resistor -->
+* 1x 200Ω Resistor <!-- LED resistor -->
 * Any LED color of your choice!

 #### Hooking up the Components

 <!-- // explain how to connect a push-button switch to an led -->

-Before putting the circuit together, make sure the Omega2 is powered OFF for safety.

-1. Connect the Expansion Dock's 3.3V pin to one of the "+" columns on the breadboard.
-    * We'll call this column **Vcc**.
-1. Connect the Expansion Dock's GND pin to one of the "-" columns.
-    * We'll call this column **ground**.
 1. Connect the push button to the breadboard as shown below:
     * ![push-button-breadboard](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Kit-Guides/img/push-button-breadboard.jpg)
     <!-- // TODO: photo showing how the legs are oriented across the breadboard-->
-1. Connect one side of the switch to Vcc.
+1. Connect one side of the switch to one of the "+" columns on the breadboard.
+    * We'll call this column **Vcc**.
 1. Connect the LED's cathode to the other side of the button, and the anode to one end of the 200Ω resistor.
-1. Connect the other end of that resistor to ground.
+1. Connect the other end of that resistor to one of the "-" columns.
+    * We'll call this column **ground**.
+1. Connect the Expansion Dock's GND pin to ground on the breadboard.
+1. Connect the Expansion Dock's 3.3V pin to Vcc.

 Your circuit should look like this.